Cyber-Syntax/auto-snake/README.md

 This projects is written in Python for educational purposes.

+This project contains the automation script for the some of the games to learn Python.